 The Other Party's Insurance Denied the Claim, Now What?

-Reasons an Insurer Might Deny Your Claim: Overview
+Reasons an Insurer Might Deny Your Claim

-Usually, the reasons fall into one of two main categories: Either the insurer's claims adjuster believes your claim lacks merit, or the insurer simply hopes you won't pursue the claim further.
-The adjuster also may be relying on an eyewitness or is choosing to believe its client's version of what happened in the absence of an official police report.
+Usually, the reasons fall into one of two main categories.
+Either the insurer's claims adjuster believes your claim lacks merit, or the insurer simply hopes you won't pursue the claims process further.
+The adjuster also may be relying on an eyewitness.
+Or it is choosing to believe its client's version of what happened in the absence of an official police report.
 Also, if there is a police report and the officer reports that who was at fault is undeterminable, then the insurer's claim adjuster may also deny your claim.

-- Exclusions in the Policy -- If an insurance policy excludes so-called "acts of God" (natural events), for example, an insurer may dispute your claim if it believes such an act -- a sudden hail storm, for instance -- was the real cause of the accident and not the other driver's negligence.
+- Exclusions in the policy: If an insurance policy excludes so-called "acts of God" (natural events), for example, an insurer may dispute your claim if it believes such an act — a sudden hailstorm, for instance — was the real cause of the accident and not the other driver's negligence.

-The insurance company most likely will feel compelled to provide a specific reason why the claim was denied or will reverse its decision outright.
+The insurance company will most likely provide a specific reason why the claim was denied.
+Or it will reverse its decision outright.
 It also may offer just a portion of the damages demanded.